unlock-protocol/docs/docs/tools/locksmith/webhooks.md

 ---
+title: Locksmith Webhooks
+description:
-description: Unlock can send real time updates to endpoints.
+  Locksmith implements websub for Unlock Protocol and allows you to send real time updates to registered endpoints.
 ---

 # Webhooks